WA To Be Pushed On Digital Imaging Reforms

 Key Issues For The Dental Industry —

-Cone Beam Computed Tomography (CBCT) / Cone Beam Volumetric Tomography (CBVT) digital imaging is changing the way dental practitioners view the oral and maxillofacial complex as well as teeth and the surrounding tissues.
+Overs some years the Australian Dental Industry Association (ADIA) has been pushing the Western Australian Government to revise its regulations associated with the ownership of Cone Beam Computed Tomography (CBCT) / Cone Beam Volumetric Tomography (CBVT) .
+This technology is changing the way dental practitioners view the oral and maxillofacial complex as well as teeth and the surrounding tissues.
 CBCT / CBVT has been specifically designed to produce undistorted images similar to computed tomography (CT), but at a lower equipment cost, simpler image acquisition and lower patient radiation dose.

 This leading-edge technology offers many benefits for patients.
 However, its use in Western Australia is constrained as a result of outdated and unnecessarily restrictive licensing policy that means virtually no dentist in Western Australia can use this technology.

-The Australian Dental Industry Association (ADIA) is recommending that the Western Australian Government, through the Radiological Council of Western Australia (RCWA) review the current policy in order to reflect contemporary approaches in the ownership and use of CBCT / CBVT imaging equipment.
+ADIA strengthening its advocacy efforts that recommend the Western Australian Government, through the Radiological Council of Western Australia (RCWA) review the current policy in order to reflect contemporary approaches in the ownership and use of CBCT / CBVT imaging equipment.

 The proposed solution is akin to that adopted by the South Australian government which requires dental professionals, including dentists, dental surgeons, orthodontists, endodontists, hygienists and assistants, hold complete appropriate levels of operator training and hold a licence if they wish to operate ionising radiation apparatuses.